roytang/blog/content/post/2021/04/weeknotes-04-25/index.md

     - This week's **Invincible** is getting to the good part!
 - **Gaming**:
     - Still drafting a bunch of Strixhaven on Arena (though I had to stop for the weekend due to the game jam).
 Most of my drafts went well, though the last 2 I did this week were terrible.
 I ended up listening to [the Limited Resources podcast](http://lrcast.com/limited-resources-593-strixhaven-first-impressions/) for the first time and got some good tips, hopefully that improves my drafts moving forward.
 I'll probably play in the Sealed Open next weekend!
 Follow along via [the MTGStrixhaven tag](/tags/mtgstrixhaven/)!
-    - **Fire Emblem: Three Houses** actually had some progress next week.
+    - **Fire Emblem: Three Houses** actually had some progress this week.
+I really should finish this run soon.
     - Downloaded **Horizon Zero Dawn** on PS4 because it's temporarily free!
 I've been wanting to play this for a while, hopefully I have time for it this coming week.
     - Played some Street Fighter V again this week; I figured since a new character dropped, it might be easy to find matches again.
 I did manage to fight quite a few, but I also did quite poorly, dropping back to Ultra Bronze.
 Thinking about switching to a different character since everyone seems to know how to fight Ryu, so I unlocked Honda!
 We'll see who I actually end up using.
 - **Books**: Currently about halfway through **Snow Crash** by Neal Stephenson.